mohlemeyer/a-mailer/README.md

 }
 ```

+Note that it will result in an error, when the `sendSeq` method is used to send
+an email before the previous `sendSeq` call has returned.

 After all messages have been sent, the connection has to be closed explicitly
 by sending a JSON event bus message with a single `method` property and value
 `sendSeqEnd`, i.e.